Updated: Oct 5

 The mask is made of various materials that may contain toxic materials from colored dyes, antifungal treatments, laundry detergent (with self-made, washed, and reused masks), and general air contaminants that can also make you sick when inhaled.

 Masks restrict your ability to communicate and to be recognized as we speak to others.
 This isolation heightens the level of anxiety, stress, and distrust amongst people which can then manifest in disease.

 Masks are rarely replaced after each use as directed, are expensive, and should be reserved for the medical community.

 The pores of the fabric of the mask (except high-end Hepa or N95 medical-grade masks) are far too large to stop any nano-size particle like a viral fragment.
 Dr, Andrew Kaufman said it is like trying to stop a flock of mosquitoes with a chain link fence.
 They will just pass right through the cloth rendering them totally useless.

-Click here to download the latest published research studies in PDF format!
+Click here to download the latest collection of 45 published research studies in PDF format!

 Various Mask Porosities

 How small is a micron (µm), and why does it matter?
 One micron is 1/1000 mm or 1/1,000,000 of a meter (1/25,000 of an inch).
 Airborne particles are usually described in microns.
 Generally speaking, the human eye can see debris and dust that are approximately 25 µm in size.